bvirk/myMicrobit/mbed/microbitOLED.md

 #### Code for trying thing out

-In main.cpp, int main uses function pointer to make a command pattern - if a device has the program to talk Bluetooth to microbit, it would be possible to chose example to run from that device.
+In main.cpp, int main uses function pointer to make a command pattern - if a device has the program to talk Bluetooth to microbit, it would be possible to chose example from that device.
+I find it, due to its absence of variable  and intermediate states 'shouting', as appealing as a shells command prompt in flavour of a graphical interface.

 In example_peek.cpp, things a tried to conclude on things hard to find information about.
 Duckduckgo don't seems to be the same sort of friend in these areas as eg. programming in JAVA.
 Besides - it is fun to recover c/c++ knowledge